aeternity/hyperchains-whitepaper/Periodically-Syncing-HyperChains.md

       - Each producer monitors the transaction pool for incoming "Vote" transactions.
 When a producer observes that a fork has received votes representing at least two-thirds of the total stake, it concludes that a quorum has been reached for that fork.

    2. **Creating the "Finalize" Transaction**:
       - Once a quorum is detected, the leader creates a "Finalize" transaction.
-This is a contract call to the election contract `finalize_epoch`.
+This is an on chain contract call to the election contract `finalize_epoch`.
       - The arguments are:
         - **Epoch**: The epoch number for which the finalization is being done.